aweager/mux-api/README.md

 running a mux session of a child.
 So each buffer can point to its child mux session, and each mux session can point to its parent mux session.

-#### register-child-mux

-`register-child-mux [location] <muxcmd>`

-Informs this mux session that the specified buffer is running a mux session.

-- `<muxcmd>`: a command which can be used to interact with child session through this API

-#### unregister-child-mux

-`unregister-child-mux [location]`

-Informs this mux session that the specified buffer is not running a mux session.

 #### get-child-mux

 `get-child-mux [location]`

+Gets the command that can be used to interact with the child mux session at the specified location.

+#### get-parent-mux

+`get-parent-mux` (no arguments)

-Gets the command set with `register-child-mux`
+Gets the command that can be used to interact with the parent mux session.

 #### get-mux-cmd